Wereldleider in lichttherapieoplossingen

 • Ensure CW option is always available as the evidence-based default

-Specificatie 6: Build Quality & Certificeringen
+Specificatie 6: Bouw kwaliteit & Certificeringen

-Why It Matters: Certifications aren’t just bureaucratic checkboxes.
+Waarom het ertoe doet: Certifications aren’t just bureaucratic checkboxes.
 They represent independent verification that a device is electrically safe, doesn’t emit harmful levels of EMF, uses compliant materials, and was manufactured under quality-controlled conditions.
 For market-specific pathways, zien Onderwerp 13: Global Certification Pathways.

 Essential Certifications by Market: